tomaj/hermes/README.md

 ## Retry

-If you need to retry you handle() method when they fail for some reason you can add `RetryTrait` to handler.
+If you need to retry, you handle() method when they fail for some reason you can add `RetryTrait` to the handler.
-If you want you can override `maxRetry()` method from this trait to specify how many times hermes will try to run your handle().
+If you want, you can override the `maxRetry()` method from this trait to specify how many times Hermes will try to run your handle().
-**Warning:** if you want to use retry you have to use driver that support delayed execution (`$executeAt` message parameter)
+**Warning:** if you want to use retry you have to use a driver that supports delayed execution (`$executeAt` message parameter)

 ```php
 declare(strict_types=1);